 Define Your Ideal Apprenticeship Program

 To find an apprenticeship opportunity, understand what you want from the program.
-For example, you should know whether you’re looking for an in-person or remote apprenticeship.
+For example, you should know whether you’re looking for an in-person or remote apprenticeship or an apprenticeship for women.
 Consider how much you want to earn from your program, how long you want the program to be, and what apprenticeship level suits you best.

 Explore Tech Trades for Apprentices